3months/first_click_free/README.md

 1. You may also permit certain individual paths to bypass first click free by setting them in an initializer like so `FirstClickFree.permitted_paths = [ '/about', '/contact' ]`.
 These paths do not set or reset the users' first click free status.
 2. By default users will get just 1 free click, however by setting `FirstClickFree.free_clicks` in an initializer you can allow n free clicks to content.
-3. Clicked free URLs are available in request.env["first_click_free.url"] as a comma-separated list.
+3. A count of users' free clicks are available in request.env["first_click_free_count"].

 #### Registered Users